KeldenPDorji/KeldenPDorji.github.io/_posts/2024-04-1-DBS101_FlippedClass7.md

 ### Transaction Management:

-Having a ACID-compliance (Atomicity, Consistency, Isolation, Durability) which implies that the system is not crashing when similar time zones make requests simultaneously is imperative.
+Having an ACID-compliance (Atomicity, Consistency, Isolation, Durability) which implies that the system is not crashing when similar time zones make requests simultaneously is imperative.

-The transaction log files, which together with the recovery log, play the role of failure recovery after crashes/evens and restoring the operation into the condition of the highest consistency and integrity after failures, are one of the most important log files.
+The transaction log files, which together with the recovery log, play the role of failure recovery after crashes/events and restoring the operation into the condition of the highest consistency and integrity after failures, are one of the most important log files.

-Weaved together with locking or other procedure of concurrency control - that in effect is one of the fundamental factors of the stable performance of building systems without incorporations of data corruptions from various users and removing damages from third parties.
+Weaved together with locking or other procedures of concurrency control - that in effect is one of the fundamental factors of the stable performance of building systems without incorporation of data corruptions from various users and removing damages from third parties.

 ### Index Management: